tbreuss/tig-stack-macos/README.md

 This repository uses docker-compose (Docker must be pre-installed on your machine) to set up a local Telegraf, InfluxDB and Grafana stack (known as TIG stack).

-You can use this repository to collect system data with Telegraf, store it in InfluxDB and create a diagram in Grafana.
+You can use this repository to collect system data with Telegraf, store it in InfluxDB and create diagrams in Grafana.

 ## Installation